aboood40091/rio/README.md

 For example, if trying to perform operations on the file “test.txt” that is stored in the mapped directory of `ContentFileDevice` (such that its path would end up being e.g. on Windows `./fs/content/text.txt`), that can be done by passing the path `content://test.txt` to the methods of `FileDeviceMgr`.
 If drive name is not specified (e.g. you just pass `test.txt`), the manager's default file device is used, which is described below.

-There are two kinds of file devices that `FileDeviceMgr` always provides:
+There are three kinds of file devices that `FileDeviceMgr` always provides:
+* An instance of `NativeFileDevice`.
 * `MainFileDevice`: This is considered the platform's main device.
 On Windows, it's always `ContentFileDevice`.
 On Wii U, it is `CafeSDFileDevice` (as convenience for homebrew), but defining the macro `RIO_CAFE_MAIN_FILE_DEVICE_AS_CONTENT` makes `ContentFileDevice` the main device.
 The main device can always be acquired by calling `FileDeviceMgr::getMainFileDevice()`.
 * Default file device: This is the device type mentioned earlier.
 By default, it is the manager's main device, but a custom device can be made the default by using `FileDeviceMgr::setDefaultFileDevice()`.